0xor0ne/awesome-list/README.md

 - "The Evolution of Dirty COW":
   - [Part 1][1062]
   - [Part 2][1063]
+- ["The Journey of Bypassing Ubuntu’s Unprivileged Namespace Restriction"][1116]
 - ["Tracing Back to the Source | SPTM Round 3"][1046]
 - ["We are ARMed no more ROPpery Here"][1016]
 - ["When Good Kernel Defenses Go Bad: Reliable and Stable Kernel Exploits via Defense-Amplified TLB Side-Channel Leaks"][1067]